Security at Kyomi

 Mode 2: Standard Dashboard Access (Default, Most Secure)

-- Direct to browser - Results stream directly from BigQuery API to your browser
+- Direct to browser - Results stream directly from your data warehouse API to your browser

 - Bypasses our servers - Data never touches our infrastructure